Earnings Release · · 7 min read

 Buy Banks?

 We’ve been avoiding writing about oil in the past weeks.
-This is because we exhausted most topics related to it (the last one) and looked for different industries.
+This is because we exhausted most topics related to it and looked for different industries.

 We’ve been hearing a lot of bull pitches inside the Financial industry.
 The bull case is that bank performance has diverged from real yields and is now tracking the yield curve, leaving room for catch-up even if bonds recover.